Exploring Fluent Assertions

 #Assertions are readable

-This point is arguable of course.
-But I think the test code should be easy to read and the intent should be clear.
-Using Fluent Assertions:
+This point is debatable, of course.
+But test code should be easy to read and the intent should be clear.
+With Fluent Assertions:

 • Assertions are almost English sentences